On the number of cliques in graphs with a forbidden subdivision or immersion: Counting cliques in graphs with no -immersion

 \subsection{Proof of Theorem \ref{immerse}}

-Lee and Oum \cite{LO} (and in earlier works such as \cite{KW}) present a simple algorithm to enumerate all the cliques in a graph $G$, called the ``\emph{peeling process}".
-It is very helpful to bound the number of cliques in a graph.
-We have applied this method in our paper \cite{minor} to bound the number of cliques in graphs with a forbidden minor.
+Lee and Oum \cite{LO} (and in earlier works such as \cite{KW}) present a simple greedy algorithm to enumerate all the cliques in a graph $G$, which we call the peeling process.
+It is useful in bounding the number of cliques in a graph.
+We used this method in \cite{minor} to bound the number of cliques in graphs with a forbidden minor.
 We also utilize this method here, and thus copy the description of the process as it is written in \cite{minor} here.

 {\bf Peeling Process}